zilexa/Homeserver/maintenance/README.md

 # Nightly at 03.00h run backup tasks and tune power consumption
 0 3 * * * /usr/bin/bash /home/asterix/docker/HOST/backup.sh | gawk '{ print strftime("[%Y-%m-%d %H:%M:%S]"), $0 }' >> /home/asterix/docker/HOST/logs/backup.log 2>&1
 ```

---> To modify the schedule, this cron schedule calculator helps: https://crontab.guru/
+--> To modify the schedule, this cron schedule calculator helps: https://crontab.guru/ \
---> Notice the first part sets the schedule, second part is the actual task, what follows is mumbo jumbo to get nice timestamps, and store the output of the tasks in in logs.
+--> Notice the first part sets the schedule, second part is the actual task, what follows is mumbo jumbo to get nice timestamps, and store the output of the tasks in in logs.\
--->
+--> If `maintenance.sh` is still running when `backup.sh` is triggered, the backup script will wait nicely for maintenance to finish before starting its run.